 Yes, at some point in time one has to admit that they have a thing for something when they keep doing said thing over and over.
 In my case, it is my ability to eventually end up making local multiplayer games.
 I genuinely love them to bits <3 and can’t seem to stop making them!
 So when time came for me to submit a proposal for a project at Srishti, I did just that 🙂 a local multiplayer.

-Rhizome was one of the installations as part of the Entanglement: A Dance between Art & Science – at the Serendipity Arts Festival in Goa 2016.
+The Rhizome was one of the installations as part of the Entanglement: A Dance between Art & Science – at the Serendipity Arts Festival in Goa 2016 as well as ITBiz in Bengaluru 2016.
 The Entanglement was curated by the Center for Experimental Media and Arts – CEMA which is part of Srishti Institute of Art Design and Technology and in collaboration with Science Gallery International.

 of Low Energy Beacons and Triangulation